 Apart from corporate growth and market development, the EUR/USD exchange rate will have a major impact on bottom-line results.
-One of the key challenges for SBO in fiscal 2008 will be optimal human resources management to sustain the course of growth.
+One of the Continued growth in 2008 due to intensive capital investment policy and strong order situation key challenges for SBO in fiscal 2008 will be optimal human resources management to sustain the course of growth.

-On the whole, Schoeller-Bleckmann expects to see continuation of the favourable development of the company in 2008.
+On the whole, Schoeller-Bleckmann expects to see continuation of the excellent development of the company and the dynamic course of growth in 2008.